apache/cloudstack-documentation/source/plugins/ovs-plugin.rst

 | Virtual Networking   | OVS             |
 +----------------------+-----------------+

-Table: Isolated network offering with network services
+Table: Isolated Network offering with Network services

 Using the OVS plugin with VPC